nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 here is for IDE support as well.
 I think rust-analyzer has been a big influence on this current thing wanting to share code with rust analyzer and extract code and kind of make the stack passes simpler.
 Is the syntax library simpler as well.
 And so that's a big part of it.
-And it just kind of--
+And it just kind of—

 Jon: I think it's a good point that this does become it becomes a part of the Rust specification in some sense.